Academic Catalog

 SPED 760 Behavior Analysis and Intervention 3.00

 Students research and discuss behavioral assessment theories, strategies and programs, functional behavior, positive behavior interventions and strategies, and behavior intervention plans.
 Students collect data to create and implement a behavior intervention plan.
-This course emphasizes the application of theory to the academic and behavioral development of school-age children, especially those with exceptional educational needs.
+This course emphasizes the application of theory to the academic and behavioral development of school-age children, especially students in special education.
 Students practice communicating those applications and principles with families, teachers and other community stakeholders.

 Typically Offered: